anjami-a/SQL-SALES-PROJECT-/README.md

 # SQL-PROJECTS-
 A collection of my SQL files for my LinkedIn Learning SLQ for Data Analysis Final Data Visualization Project.

+##INTERACTIVE DASHBOARD BY STATE FOR SALES

+### We will create a View from Order Summary
+ CREATE VIEW V_CustomerOrderSummary as
+SELECT State,
+  AVG(TotalDue) as Avg_Due,
+  MIN(TotalDue) as Min_Due,
+  MAX(TotalDue) as Max_Due,
+  SUM(TotalDue) as Total_Sales
+FROM Customer C
+  JOIN Orders O ON O.CustomerID = C.CustomerID
+GROUP BY State

+### The view of our V_Orders
+CREATE OR REPLACE VIEW V_Orders AS
+SELECT O.CreationDate AS OrderDate, CONCAT(S.FirstName, ' ', S.LastName) AS Salesperson,
+  COUNT(1) AS 'Amount of Orders',
+  SUM(TotalDue) AS 'Total Due'
+FROM Orders O
+  join Salesperson S ON(O.SalespersonID = S.SalespersonID)
+GROUP BY O.CreationDate,
+  concat(S.FirstName, ' ', S.LastName)

 # Creating a Web-based Dashboard using Dash
 import dash
 from dash import dcc